This article looks at five simple exercise motivation tips and fitness strategies that will help you to get the most

 Meditation can help you to identify your fitness goals and home in on them with a laser precision.

 Meditating for a few minutes as you do your Warm-Up stretches will help you to forget the stressors in your life and focus on strengthening your body.

 Meditation also requires you to focus on your breathing.
 With better breath support, you won’t be easily winded when you work out.
 You’ll be able to run faster, lift heavier weights, and accomplish fitness goals that have previously been out of reach.

 You may be wondering what a section on posture is doing in an article on exercise motivation tips and fitness strategies.

 If you haven’t been exercising for very long, you probably have a number of strength imbalances in your body.
 For example, the muscles in your back might be stronger than your chest muscles.
 Correcting your posture will enable you to address this.

 With better posture, you will look slimmer and younger.
 You will breathe easier and deeper.
 As a result, you will be able to exercise more efficiently and for longer, and therefore you will reach your fitness goals faster.

 Good posture will also allow you to more precisely target specific muscles, so you will get more benefit from your workouts and minimize the risk of injury caused by using improper form.

 There are a number of stretches and exercises that can help to improve posture when undertaken regularly.
-The ones below are some of my favorites.
+The ones below are among my favorites.

 It’s common to assume that we must forgo snacking if we want to lose weight.
 In recent years, however, some studies have shown that pre-fueling with a light snack 30 to 60 minutes before working out can help you have a more productive workout session.
 And a post-workout snack can assist with recovery.
 The snacks you choose, of course, play a vital role in this.